Please be ready with your application reference number starting with 'P'. For example P1234567

 The number of court summons, appearances, charges a person has for a criminal offence will appear on their NCCHC.
 It will also include the details of the charge, the court verdict, the facts of the case, etc. Most employers are suspicious of a person who has frequent clashes with the law.

 Once the Court issues an arrest warrant, it will appear on their criminal record.
-A pending arrest warrant for a criminal offence may appear on a National Criminal History Check.
+A pending arrest warrant for a criminal offence may appear on a Nationally Coordinated Criminal History Check.

 The Convictions that are not Spent will form part of your Disclosable Court Outcomes.
 Spent convictions are erased from a person’s criminal records and NCCHC.

-If the Magistrate commits you on a Good Behaviour Bond, it will appear on a National Criminal History Check for the bond duration.
+If the Magistrate commits you on a Good Behaviour Bond, it will appear on a Nationally Coordinated Criminal History Check for the bond duration.
 The Good Behaviour Bond is issued based on the offence and other factors the Court deems relevant to the charge.

 The NCCHC only contains criminal records and charges issued in Australia or by Australian courts.
 If you do not have any of these records, they will not appear on your NCCHC.